Presentación

 • Clinical research in implants for bone repair

-• Evaluation of new biomaterials, including scaffolds and nanoparticles, for their potential use in wound healing and bone tissue engineering application
+• Evaluation of new biomaterials, including scaffolds and nanoparticles, for their potential use in wound healing and bone tissue engineering application.

 • Development of gene therapy switches to control the expression of transgenes to a) enhance bone regeneration and wound healing or b) generate influenza vaccines.
-Application of non-invasive near-infrared energy combined with photothermal nanoparticles
+Application of non-invasive near-infrared energy combined with photothermal nanoparticles.

 • Identification and characterization of HSF1 inhibitors as antitumoral drugs.